Seven residents of Belgian nursing home die after outbreak of B.1.621 lineage of COVID-19 | Health

 Seven residents of Belgian nursing home die after outbreak of B.1.621 lineage of COVID-19

-The virology team said the residents had been infected with the B.1.621 lineage of COVID-19 that originated in Colombia and has been detected in recent weeks in the United States but cases in Europe have been rare.
-The European Centre for Disease Prevention and Control has listed the B1.621 lineage as part of the Kappa variant of the coronavirus, but not as a variant itself.
+The virology team said the residents had been infected with the B.1.621 lineage of COVID-19 that was first identified in Colombia and has been detected in recent weeks in the United States but cases in Europe have been rare.
+The European Centre for Disease Prevention and Control has listed B.1.621 as a “variant of interest,” meaning that preliminary evidence suggests a significant impact on transmissibility, severity or immunity.
+The variant has yet to receive a Greek letter name under the World Health Organization’s system for designating the most closely watched coronavirus variants.

 The seven people who died at the nursing home in the Belgian town of Zaventem, near Brussels, were all in their 80s or 90s, and some of them were already in a poor physical condition, said Marc Van Ranst, a virologist at the University of Leuven which conducted tests on the virus found at the nursing home.
 "It is worrisome," Van Ranst said, commenting on the fact that the residents died despite being fully vaccinated against COVID-19.